Single Convention on Narcotic Drugs: Regulation of cannabis and hemp cultivation

 The Single Convention places generally the same restrictions on cannabis cultivation that it does on opium cultivation, although there are cannabis-specific dispositions.

 Article 23 and Article 28 require each Party to establish a government agency to control cultivation for medical and scientific purposes.
 Cultivators must deliver their total crop to the agency, which must purchase and take physical possession of them within four months after the end of harvest.
 The agency then has the exclusive right of "importing, exporting, wholesale trading and maintaining stocks other than those held by manufacturers."In the United States, the National Institute on Drug Abuse fulfills that function.
 NIDA administers a contract with the University of Mississippi to grow a 1.5 acre (6,000 m2) crop of cannabis every other year; that supply comprises the only licit source of cannabis for medical and research purposes in the United States.
 Similarly, in 2000, Prairie Plant Systems was awarded a five-year contract to grow cannabis in the Flin Flon mine for Health Canada, that nation's licit cannabis cultivation authority.

-Article 28 specifically excludes the cultivation of industrial hemp from these regulations, stating:"This Convention shall not apply to the cultivation of the cannabis plant exclusively for industrial purposes (fibre and seed) or horticultural purposes."In addition, article 2(9) exempts the cannabis tops and resin obtained from hemp grown according to article 28.
+Article 28 specifically excludes the cultivation of industrial hemp from these regulations, stating:"This Convention shall not apply to the cultivation of the cannabis plant exclusively for industrial purposes (fibre and seed) or horticultural purposes."In addition, article 2(9) permits countries to exempt the cannabis tops and resin obtained from hemp grown for industrial purposes from many provisions of the convention.

 Once on a path to reduction, there are now an increasing number of countries worldwide which are returning to hemp cultivation, often a traditional crop in various regions of the world, according to a report of the United Nations Conference on Trade and Development.